paol-imi/muuri-react/README.md

 - Access to the `muuri` instance using the React [ref](https://reactjs.org/docs/refs-and-the-dom.html#creating-refs) API.
 - The `items` are passed as `children`.
 To add or remove items you can simply re-render the component with different children.
 The component will find out the `added`/`removed` items and it will take care to add/remove them from the muuri instance.
     - If you want to see the adding animation remember to set the display property of the item to `none`.
-    - When you use a list of components as children it's is critical to add the `key` prop to each component.
-See the React [docs](https://reactjs.org/docs/lists-and-keys.html) (**DON'T USE THE [INDEX AS KEY](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318)**).
+    - When you use a list of components as children it's is critical to add the [key](https://reactjs.org/docs/lists-and-keys.html) prop to each component <br> (**DON'T USE THE [INDEX AS KEY](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318)**).
 - Provide `sort`/`filter` props.
 The grid will be automatically sorted/filtered when the corresponding prop change or an items is added.
-    - If you don't provide a primitive value (as an array) you can memoize it to avoid useless sorting/filtering.
+    - If you don't provide a primitive value (e.g. array, function) you can memoize it to avoid useless sorting/filtering.
 - Provide `onMount`/`onUnmount` props.

 ## Install